Indominuz18/CMPT-419-Project/README.md

 The system works with WAV audio files from the Switchboard Dialog Act (SWDA) corpus.
 The file naming convention is:
 `sw[conversation_id][speaker]_[start_time]_[end_time].wav`

+Our own collected dataset of audio clips are not used for the time being and are collected for understanding questions and statements.

 ## Prerequisites